 Top honors students recognized at Southeastern

-on campus recently.
+Program in a ceremony held on campus recently.

 The Southeastern Honors Program provides participants with opportunities to learn not just about their chosen majors but the nature of intellectual inquiry in general, while studying important issues of the time.